knuesel/typst-minideck/lib/colors.typ

 // if `scheme` is `auto` or has no such field.
 The source can be either
 // an array of two or more colors, or a gradient.
 The `ts` argument can be
 // either the desired number of shades (two or more) or an
-// array of gradient positions.
-If the source is an array of colors, it
+// array of increasing gradient positions.
+If the source is an array of colors,
-// is first converted to a gradient with evenly spaced stops if a
+// it is first converted to a gradient with evenly spaced stops if a
 // different number of shades is requested.
 // The source is reversed before use if `reverse` is true.
 // Default can be a scheme or a shades value (array or gradient).